 Montreal is a cycling-friendly city for commuters and explorers alike.
 If you don’t own your own bike, you can use Bixi Bike Share to rent bikes by single ride ($2.99 CAD), a day pass (5.25 CAD), or a full year pass ($97.00 CAD).
 Bike Share stations are located across the city and close to metro stations for your riding convenience.

 Using public transportation in Montreal is a common way to travel around the city due to its convenience and simplicity.
-The integration of the metro, buses, trains and more, plus car share and bike share services, make using transit a flexible option that newcomers can fit to their own needs.
+The integration of the metro, buses, trains and more, plus car share and bike share services, make using transit a flexible option that fits newcomers’ needs.
 By taking transit in Montreal instead of driving, riders can also feel good about reducing their vehicle emissions and saving a large amount of money on vehicle costs.